puzzlef/pagerank/README.md

-Comparing the effect of using different functions for convergence check, with PageRank ([pull], [CSR]).
+Comparing the effect of using different values of tolerance, with PageRank ([pull], [CSR]).

 This experiment was for comparing the performance between:
 1. Find pagerank using **L1 norm** for convergence check.
 2. Find pagerank using **L2 norm** for convergence check.
 3. Find pagerank using **L∞ norm** for convergence check.

-Each approach was attempted on a number of graphs, running each approach 5 times per graph to get a good time measure.
+Each approach was attempted on a number of graphs, varying the tolerance from `10^-0` to `10^-10` for each [tolerance function].
+Each pagerank computation is repeated 5 time to get a good time measure.
 Although [L1 norm] is commonly used for convergence check, it appears [nvGraph] uses [L2 norm] instead.
 Another person in stackoverflow seems to suggest the use of per-vertex tolerance comparision, which is essentially [L∞ norm].
 Results show that **L∞ norm** is a faster convergence check for **all graphs**.
-For *road networks*, which have a large no. of vertices, using **L∞ norm** causes the ranks to converge in just `1` iteration.
+For *road networks*, which have a large no. of vertices, using **L∞ norm** is orders of magnitude faster.
+For smaller values of *tolerance* the ranks to converge in just `1` iteration too.
 This is possibly because the per-vertex update of ranks is smaller than `10^-6`.
-Also note that **L2 norm** is normally slower than **L1 norm** for most graphs, but is faster for *road networks*, and a few others.
+Also note that **L2 norm** is intially faster than **L1 norm**, but quickly slows down wrt **L1 norm** for most graphs.
+However, it is always faster for *road networks*.

 All outputs are saved in [out](out/) and a small part of the output is listed here.
 Some [charts] are also included below, generated from [sheets].
 The input